 Here’s where we find out if that lengthy feature list above actually translates into a noticeably quicker website.

 To test that, we’re going to run a little before/after the test.
 We set up a test site on the SiteGround GrowBig plan.
 Here are some details on my website:

 - Using an Elementor landing page template with Elementor Canvas (this essentially removes my theme from the equation)

 - Is ~1MB and has 57 external requests

-Beyond WP Speed of Light, I haven’t done a single thing to improve the performance of the site.
+Beyond WP Speed of Light, we haven’t done a single thing to improve the performance of the site.

 - GTmetrix – shows how quickly my site loads for a single visit.

 - Load Impact – shows how quickly my site loads for 25 visitors spread over 5 minutes.